-Starting in mid-May, my email box began filling up with questions about storing food in hot weather.
-The current heat wave covering most of the nation hasn’t helped matters and food is particularly susceptible to the effects of high temperatures.
+Starting in mid-May, my email box begins filling up with questions about storing food in hot weather.
+There’s always a new heat wave in the news, and that gets people worried because food is particularly susceptible to the effects of high temperatures.

 I wanted to share with you the answer I give to this question and some of the tips we use in our own home.